-reference.
 I am looking for a circuit for the arrangement shown in it.
 I am keen to hear from you on this

 The required 6V solar battery charger circuit can be witnessed in the diagram presented below.